Jewish Community Foundation of Los Angeles

 Mark N. Schwartz - Foundation Chair.
 Longtime trustee and Beverly Hills resident who assumed the role of board chair.

 Marcia Weiner Mankoff - Vice President and Secretary.
-Clinical social worker specializing in foster care and adoption.
+Clinical social worker specialising in foster care and adoption.

 Senior Management